HarshKapadia2/networking/ipsec.md

 # IPSec

 - The IP Security (IPSec) Protocol is a Network Layer encryption protocol most commonly used in VPNs (either to securely browse the internet or to securely connect to a remote network).
+- It is used to make a secure tunnel between the client and the server (or target machine).
 - It is supported by both IPv4 and IPv6.